-- 1. Standards of conduct and written policies and procedures
+- 1. Written standards, code of conduct and written policies and procedures

 - 2. Designation of a compliance officer and compliance committee

 - 3. Education and training program

 - 4. Effective lines of communication

 - 5. Sanctions or disciplinary action enforcement

 - 6. Monitoring and auditing procedures

 - 7. Investigation and remediation